ipfs/community/README.md

 The IPFS community is growing, and already has many resources.
 We ought to maintain them, build more, and improve all the things.
 This repository is for meta, non-code discussions (in the [issues](issues)) and for documents used by multiple repositories, such as the various Contributing guidelines.

 **NOTE:** If you're interested in discussing code, jumping on our community calls, or talking to developers about our overall project management, go to [ipfs/team-mgmt](https://github.com/ipfs/team-mgmt).
-We announce **our weekly calls** in the [ipfs/team-mgmt issues](https://github.com/ipfs/team-mgmt/issues).
-You can also open issues in specific repositories (like [go-ipfs](https://github.com/ipfs/go-ipfs)), and come talk to us on [Forums and Chat](https://docs.ipfs.io/community/).
+You can also open issues in specific repositories (like [Kubo](https://github.com/ipfs/kubo)), and come talk to us on [Forums and Chat](https://docs.ipfs.io/community/).

 Our goals here are to work on resources that help us with: